vyos/vyos-documentation/docs/configuration/vpn/ipsec.rst

 protocols without having to modify IPsec policies.
-The other advantage is that it greatly simplifies router to router communication, which can be tricky with plain IPsec because the external outgoing address of the router usually doesn't match the IPsec policy of typical site-to-site setup and you need to add special configuration for it, or adjust the source address for outgoing traffic of your applications.
-GRE/IPsec has no such problem and is completely transparent for the applications.
+The other advantage is that it greatly simplifies router to router communication, which can be tricky with plain IPsec because the external outgoing address of the router usually doesn't match the IPsec policy of a typical site-to-site setup and you would need to add special configuration for it, or adjust the source address of the outgoing traffic of your applications.
+GRE/IPsec has no such problem and is completely transparent for applications.

 GRE/IPIP/SIT and IPsec are widely accepted standards, which make this scheme easy to implement between VyOS and virtually any other router.